ringo-framework/formbar/docs/source/config.rst

 Formbar makes it easy to create a custom renderer.
 All you need to to is to overwrite the :class:`.FieldRenderer` class.
 In most cases you only need to provide a new Template for your field which handles to main rendering.
-As expamle see :class:`.InfoFieldRenderer` how to set a new template.
+As example see :class:`.InfoFieldRenderer` how to set a new template.

 .. _external_validator: